Get Involved

 Our Mission

-Our mission is simple: to create beautiful, affordable, low-impact land-based communities—for everyone in the UK who longs to come home to the land and realign their lives with the deep ecological and pro-social values on which the healing of our world depends.
+Our mission is simple: to create a pathway home for everyone in the UK who longs to return to land and community.

 A time of return

-Our mission is to help nurture this movement, through the creation of a vibrant network of land-based communities all across the country.
+Our mission is to help foster this movement in our own small way, through the creation of a vibrant network of land-based communities all across the UK.

 One-planet possibilities